 When the summer heat has reached its peak, grab the family and head to Oklahoma for a refreshing escape at one of Oklahoma’s spectacular water parks.
 Dive into an oasis of summertime fun and beat the heat with everything from tall speed slides to tranquil floats down lazy rivers.
 Conveniently located in each corner of the state, Oklahoma water parks will whisk you away on a water-themed getaway, no matter where your destination lies.
 Browse through our picks for Oklahoma’s top water parks and plan your cool Oklahoma water retreat today!

 The biggest water park in the Oklahoma City metro area, White Water Bay is your one-stop destination for never-ending water activities for kids and adults alike.
 Exhilarating slides like the high-speed Acapulco Cliff Dive take your breath away before plunging you into the water below, while the long, winding Castaway Creek gently pulls you along its steady current.
 Cool off with a swim in the gigantic wave pool, take a slow tube ride through the rocky waterfalls of Keelhaul Falls, or dive from high, rocky ledges into a deep pool.
 Kid’s Kove lets you splash around with the little ones, where larger-than-life sea creatures and slides keep them in action for hours.

-Safari Joe's H2O Water Park, located in the heart of Tulsa, offers an escape from the summer heat and activities for the whole family.
+Safari Joe's H2O Water & Adventure Park, located in the heart of Tulsa, offers an escape from the summer heat and activities for the whole family.
 Grab a tube and head into the wave pool to soak up the sun in the cool waves, then hop in the lazy river to kick back and relax.
 For more action, climb up to the top of the colorful, twisting water slides that tower over the park and wind around the tubes on rushing water.
 A shallow pool in the park invites even the smallest children to splash amidst spraying water, travel down mini-slides and enjoy the day.